 \subsection{Function approximation}

 In this section, we adopt two functions to test the accuracy of QOrthoNN.
 We first consider a function

 and approximate it using OrthoNN.
 We choose 80 points for training and 100 points for testing, where $x$ is uniformly sampled in $[-1,1]$.
-Specially, for this example, we use tanh activation function to circumvent the ``dying ReLU'' problem~\cite{lu2019dying}, which is particularly relevant here given the small width of the network.
+Specifically, for this example, we use the tanh activation function to circumvent the ``dying ReLU'' problem~\cite{lu2019dying}, which is particularly relevant here given the small width of the network.

-For this function 1, we can achieve a small $L^2$ relative error of $0.149\%$ for testing set after training classically.
+For this function 1, we can achieve a small $L^2$ relative error of $0.149\%$ for the testing set after training classically.
 Following classical training, we construct QOrthoNN using the pyramidal quantum circuit, based on the classically training parameter.
 The ideal quantum simulation yields an error identical to classical training: $0.149\%$.
 Essentially, OrthoNN and QOrthoNN are the same neural network, differing only in their prediction methods\textemdash one is executed on a classical computer, while the other is run on a quantum simulator.
-The results for true function, OrthoNN and QOrthoNN are plotted in Fig.~\ref{fig: func_approx}A, where the three lines align closely with each other.
+The results for true function, OrthoNN, and QOrthoNN are plotted in Fig.~\ref{fig: func_approx}A, where the three lines align closely with each other.

 Then, we consider a more complex case for function approximation: